-One person in critical condition after shooting on Sycamore Street Thursday evening
+Person in critical condition after shooting on Sycamore Street Thursday evening

 Latest Weather Blog

-One person in critical condition after shooting on Sycamore Street Thursday evening
+Person in critical condition after shooting on Sycamore Street Thursday evening

 BATON ROUGE - One person is in critical condition after a shooting on Sycamore Street Thursday evening.